 Heat Pump inverter technology is a highly-efficient heating and cooling solution that keeps your home warm in winter and cool in summer.
 When compared to a conventional furnace or air conditioning unit, there is no comparison with an inverter.

 Pictured above is an example of a current Trane heat pump.
 The XV20i Variable Speed heat pump has ComfortLink™ II communicating capability and unique refrigerant cooled inverter drive.
+See our Trane products guide for more on this and other units.

 Heat pumps work by drawing heat energy from the air outside and use refrigerant to maintain a warmer temperature in winter.
 The cycle simply reverses in summer, expelling heat to keep the environment cool.
 The result is a significant decrease in energy loss during the refrigerant cycle.